Sure, They Ask, You Answer Works in Other Industries — But Will It Work in Mine?

 Even so, we get a good deal of questions like the one in the title: Sure, They Ask, You Answer worked for someone else, but will it work for me?

-I posed that question to the philosophy’s founder, Marcus Sheridan, who (no surprise) has heard this question plenty of times himself as well.
+I posed that question to the framework's founder, Marcus Sheridan, who (no surprise) has heard this question plenty of times himself as well.

-Here's the full recording of our 11-minute interview, with transcript below.
+Here's the full recording of our 11-minute interview, with a summary below.